worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 ## Sharing write-access: Multiplayer

 Of course, sometimes you might _want_ others to have write access to your repl so that they can contribute, or help you out with a problem.
-In these cases, you can use Repl.it's "multiplayer" functionality.
+In these cases, you can use Replit's "multiplayer" functionality.

 If you invite someone to your repl, it's different from sharing the URL with them.
-You can invite someone by clicking `Share` in the top right and sending them the secret link that starts with "https://repl.it/join".
+You can invite someone by clicking `Share` in the top right and sending them the secret link that starts with "https://replit.com/join".
 This link will give people _edit_ access to your repl.

 ![**Image 11**: *Inviting someone to your repl*](/images/tutorials/01-introduction/01-11-multiplayer-invite.png)

 If you have a friend handy, send it to them to try it out.
 If not, you can try out multiplayer anyway using a separate incognito window again.
-Below is our main Repl.it account on the left and a second account which opened the multiplayer invite link on the right.
+Below is our main Replit account on the left and a second account which opened the multiplayer invite link on the right.
 As you can see, all keystrokes can be seen by all parties in real time.

 ![**Image 12**: *Using multiplayer*](/images/tutorials/01-introduction/01-12-working-together.gif)